 Cut a few quarter-inch tabs into the cone bottom.
 Fold the cone in and glue it to the piñata.
 Tape the cone to make sure it stays attached, if necessary.
 Hang the piñata and add the rest of the cones using the same method.

 Wrap fringe around the piñata base.
 The fringe should face downward.
-Make sure fringe overlaps as you wrap new layers.
-Cut fringe, so it doesn't fall on the cones.
+Make sure the fringe overlaps as you wrap new layers.
+Cut fringe so it doesn’t fall on the cones.
 Use small strips of fringe to cover cones once the piñata base is covered.
 Trim and cover any unkempt areas.
-Now you're ready to hang the piñata for fun and games.
+Now you’re ready to hang the piñata for fun and games.

 Other DIY Piñatas

 You can make your piñatas in just about any shape you desire.
 There are online tutorials for piñatas shaped like hearts, hair spray containers, blow dryers, pineapples, cake slices, diamond rings, and the ever-popular unicorn or horse-shaped piñatas.

 Regardless of the shape or size of your DIY piñata, you’ll need some essential items to build your creation.
 You’ll need crepe paper, twine, scissors, glue, tape, and cardboard (or card stock) for most projects.
 For a slice of birthday cake piñata, you’ll need straws to serve as candles.

 You can turn a donkey piñata into a unicorn piñata with a few materials and a bit of ingenuity.
 Start with a homemade or store-bought donkey piñata and remove external decorations.
 Trim the donkey ears so they’re smaller, and then spray paint the figure white.
 Now you have a blank slate to turn into a unicorn.